AndreasGeorgopoulos/predict-blockbuster/README.md

 `preprocessing.py`
  is then used to engineer multiple important movie features that are responsible for the variation in box-office receipts of different movies.

 ### Predictive Modelling
 `predictive_modelling_classification.py`, `predictive_modelling_regression.py`
+The prediction task is approached both as a classification, with four classes representing different box-office ranges, and as a regression problem.
+That is, an Ensemble Stacked Classification (ESCM) and Ensemble Stacked Regression (ESRM) two-level models are generated.
+These models represent two separate variations of meta ensembling technique, which allows to combine individual predictive power of the first-level models and use it within the second-level model to make final predictions.

+The ESCM consists of an Artificial Neural Network, a Support Vector Machine and a Random Forest at its first level and a Logistic Regression at the second level; whereas the ESRM has an Artificial Neural Network and a Support Vector Regressor with a Gaussian kernel at the first level and another Artificial Neural Network at the second level.

+At the provided code, individual regression and classification models are also present as well as additional techiques that are used to improve the predictive power of the models.
+For instance, in the classification part, a Synthetic Minority Oversampling Technique (SMOTE) is implmented due to the unbalanced data.

 ** Since the presented project was a team project, only the code that was developed by myself is presented.
 That is, code regarding actor and director additional features as well as twitter data is not presented.
-However, the concept behind the aforementioned features is explained in the detailed report and the corresponding dataseta are provided in the `additional_data.zip` file.
+However, the concept behind the aforementioned features is explained in the detailed report and the corresponding datasets are provided in the `additional_data.zip` file.

 *** To read full report [click here](http://www.andreasgeorgopoulos.com/predict-blockbuster/)